joyel24/useful-custom-linux-commands/README.md

 # useful-custom-linux-commands
-Usefull commands to add to your PATH or copy to /usr/bin Dont forget to `chmod +x` to make them executable !
+Usefull commands to add to your PATH or copy to /usr/bin Dont forget to `chmod +x` to make them executable!

 findfilename: Case insentive file or directory recursive name search (specify directory is optionnal, it will search recursively to your curent location pwd)
 ```